School of Information and Library Science

 The information science major consists of 10 courses (30 credits).
 The courses required for completion of the B.S.I.S. are as follows:

-• A coherent set of four or more electives, chosen in consultation with the student’s faculty advisor, that will meet the student’s objectives.
+A coherent set of six electives (18 credit hours), chosen in consultation with the student's faculty advisor, that will meet the student's objectives.
 All electives, including SILS courses, must be approved by the director of undergraduate studies.

 The information science major integrates the study of the creation and management of information content, the characteristics and needs of the people who create and use information, and the technologies used to support the creation and manipulation of information.
 Graduating students will